 Types of Filter Plates

-There are three basic categories of filter plates: recessed chamber, plate and frame, and diaphragm squeeze.
+There are three basic categories of filter press plates: recessed chamber, diaphragm squeeze (membrane) and plate and frame.
 Continue reading to learn the differences between each type of design.

 Recessed chamber plates are the most commonly used plate.

 - The filter plates are stronger and have a higher fill pressure than plates and frame